Scalingo/documentation/src/_includes/dbclient_fetcher.md

-You can use our utility tool `dbclient-fetcher` to download and install the tools for the database of your choice.
-To do so, call `dbclient-fetcher` with the `db_kind` of your choice (see table above).
+You can use our utility tool `dbclient-fetcher` to download and install the tools for your database.
+To do so, call `dbclient-fetcher` with the *keyword* corresponding to your database (see table above).

 For example, to download the tools to interact with your MySQL addon: